If you are applying for the part-time course, click apply now

 If English is not your first language, please see our English language requirements.

-The annual fee for this course is £6,935 per 120 credits if you are from the UK or EU.
+The annual fee for this course is £6,935 per 120 credits if you are from the UK/Ireland/EU settled/pre-settled.
 This part-time course is not available to international students.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.